sagemath/trac_to_gh/Issue 3160.md

 # Issue 3160: change is_planar for graphs to return bool

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3160

 Original creator: was